oleg-nenashev/oleg-nenashev/README.md

 ## My communities and projects

-**Jenkins** is first open source community I joined.
+**Jenkins** is the first open source community I joined.
-No regrets!
+No regrets, it has been a great experience!
-In [Jenkins](http://jenkins.io/) I am a community bulder, core maintainer, board member, event officer, and holder of many roles.
+In [Jenkins](http://jenkins.io/) I am a community builder, core maintainer, board member, event officer, and holder of many roles.
 I am not a mother of dragons, but I am definitely a father of bugs 😊 My goal is to make the Jenkins community the best place to participate, and to ensure long term evolution of the project and its community.